puresick/imd_s4_autonomous_transportation/README.md

 This is the script running on the prototype of the nfc reader module. before you run the script you have to rename the `sampleSetting` folder into `setings` and fill in the options in the files from that folder.

+The NFC Tag needs to be written with a compatible user id

 ###Publisher

 `node publisher.js [DURATION] [INTERVAL] [TOPIC] [MESSAGE]`